 Lemon Lemonies

 1. Melt the white chocolate and butter together in the microwave.

-2. Wait a minute or two before adding the eggs, then add the eggs, granulated sugar, and lemon juice, then whisk until combined.
+2. Wait a minute or two before adding the eggs, then add the eggs, granulated sugar, and lemon juice.
+Whisk the melted butter mixture until combined.

-3. Stir in the dry ingredients and then turn into an 8×8-inch baking dish.
+3. Stir in the dry ingredients and then turn into a prepared baking pan that’s 8×8-inches.
+You can line it with parchment paper for easy removal if you’d like.

 4. These lemon brownies need to bake until a toothpick inserted in the center comes out mostly clean, or with a few moist crumbs, but no batter.

 5. Once the lemon brownies are finished baking, set them aside and whisk together the lemon glaze.
-Pour the glaze over the brownies.
+Pour the glaze over the brownies, allow them to cool properly, and than use an offset spatula to dig in.
+You may even like these better than a regular brownie!

-You’ll then need to let them cool on your countertop for 2 to 3 hours before slicing and serving.
+You’ll then need to let them cool on your countertop for 2 to 3 hours before slicing and serving so the glaze sets up.

-The lemon brownies themselves are not super lemony, thanks to melted white chocolate that’s stirred into the batter, but the glaze is pretty zippy.
-If you want to dial back the overall lemon intensity of the dessert, halve the recipe for the glaze, and drizzle it on like this, rather than flooding the entire surface.
+The lemon lemonie abrs themselves are not super lemony, thanks to melted white chocolate that’s stirred into the batter, but the glaze is pretty zippy.
+If you want to dial back the overall lemon intensity of the dessert, halve the recipe for the glaze, and drizzle it on top rather than flooding the entire surface.

+Lemon Lemonies